 WPT - Workshop Practice Theory

-The Lecture and Workshop Series on Practice Theory aims to develop a new perspective on media history and media analysis.
+During the first funding phase (2016-2019), the Lecture and Workshop Series, called only Practice Theory, has established a central discussion forum about practice-theoretical approaches.
+The overall objective was to develop new perspectives on media history and media analysis.
 It is giving primacy to “practice” while focussing on processes of media production and work.
 We set out exploring media practices related to “coordination”, “delegation”, “registration & identification”, both with regard to a sound empirical foundation and to theoretical reflection.
+These methodological foundations and reflections lead into setting up the new subprojects P02 Media of Praxeology II: History of audio-visual sequence analysis as a methodology and P03 Media of Praxeology III: Digital Tools and Environments for Research Medien for the second funding phase.

 Selected publications